BLC-FHGR/FHGRboost/README.md

 This theme is licensed under GPL3.

-The Logo of the HTW Chur is property of the HTW Chur and may be used with limited permission.
+The Logo of the FHGR is property of the Fachhochschule Graubünden and may be used with limited permission.

 ## Installation